IraitzM/PrologResurrected/README.md

 The application will start a local web server (typically at http://localhost:3000) where you can access the retro terminal interface.

-**Note**: The application can be run either through `reflex run` (which uses the prologresurrected package) or `python main.py` (direct execution).
-Both entry points provide the same core functionality with robust error handling, but with different UI implementations:
-- **prologresurrected package**: Single-panel terminal interface with centered explanation boxes
-- **main.py**: Dual-panel interface with terminal on left and information panel on right
+**Note**: The application follows proper Reflex structure with the main app in the `prologresurrected` package.
+It can be run with either `reflex run` (recommended) or `python main.py`.
+The interface features a dual-panel layout with terminal on the left and information panel on the right, providing an optimal learning experience with interactive tutorial content.

 ### Quick Demo
 ```bash